 Skip to content

-Reference for the gitflic-ci.yaml file
+Reference for gitflic-ci.yaml file

-This documentation lists the keywords for configuring your gitflic-ci.yaml file.
+This documentation lists the keywords for configuring your gitflic-ci.yaml file

 Keywords

-Keywords Global For Job Description
+Keyword Global For a job Description

 image + + Docker image